 The One (Sort of) Exception to the “Never Write First” Rule

-Carol Tice of Make a Living Writing, who has created a fabulous business for herself teaching other writers how to charge what they’re worth (in addition to writing for top magazines and websites like Forbes and Entrepreneur all the while) has a maxim I’m very fond of.
+Carol Tice of Make a Living Writing, who has created a flourishing business for herself teaching other writers how to charge what they’re worth (in addition to writing for top magazines and websites like Forbes and Entrepreneur all the while) has a maxim I’m very fond of.

 When someone asks her if she should write somewhere for “exposure” (a.k.a. free), she replies: